pennersr/django-allauth/docs/configuration.rst

   method, where user represents the newly signed up user.

 ACCOUNT_SIGNUP_PASSWORD_VERIFICATION (=True)
-  When signing up, let the user type in their password twice to avoid typo's.
+  When signing up, let the user type in their password twice to avoid typos.

 ACCOUNT_UNIQUE_EMAIL (=True)
   Enforce uniqueness of e-mail addresses.